GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Software is usually expected to be modified over the course of its productive life.
-The process of converting one correct program into a different correct program is extremely challenging.
+> ### Most software today is very much like an Egyptian pyramid with millions of bricks piled on top of each other, with no structural integrity, but just done by brute force and thousands of slaves.
 >
-> ~ *Douglas Crockford*
+> ~ *Alan Kay*

 ---
 ## 🏎 Quick Facts